-Good faith, a little one; not past a pint, as I am a soldier.
+Montano.- Good faith, a little one; not past a pint, as I am a soldier.

-Some wine, ho!
+lago.- Some wine, ho!

-Sings

-And let me the canakin clink, clink; And let me the canakin clink A soldier's a man; A life's but a span; Why, then, let a soldier drink.
+[Sings.]
+"And let me the canakin clink, clink; and let me the canakin clink.
+A soldier's a man; o, man's life's but a span; Why then let a soldier drink."
 Some wine, boys!

+Cassio.
 'Fore God, an excellent song.

-I learned it in England, where, indeed, they are most potent in potting: your Dane, your German, and your swag-bellied Hollander--Drink, ho!--are nothing to your English.
+lago.- I learned it in England, where indeed they are most potent in potting.
+Your Dane, your German, and your swag-bellied Hollander-drink, ho!- are nothing to your English.

-Is your Englishman so expert in his drinking?
+Cassio.- Is your Englishman so expert in his drinking?

-Why, he drinks you, with facility, your Dane dead drunk; he sweats not to overthrow your Almain; he gives your Hollander a vomit, ere the next pottle can be filled.
+lago.- Why, he drinks you with facility your Dane dead drunk; he sweats not to overthrow your Almain; he gives your Hollander a vomit ere the next pottle can be filled.

-To the health of our general!
+Cassio.- To the health of our general!

-I am for it, lieutenant; and I'll do you justice.
+Montano.- I am for it, lieutenant, and I'll do you justice.

-O sweet England!
+lago.- O sweet England!

-King Stephen was a worthy peer,
+[Sings.]
+"King Stephen was and-a worthy peer,

 His breeches cost him but a crown;

 He held them sixpence all too dear,

 With that he call'd the tailor lown.

-He was a wight of high renown,
+"He was a wight of high renown,

-And thou art but of low degree:
+And thou art but of low degree.

 'Tis pride that pulls the country down;

-Then take thine auld cloak about thee.
+Then take thine auld cloak about thee."

 Some wine, ho!

-Why, this is a more exquisite song than the other.
+Cassio.- Why, this is a more exquisite song than the other.

-Will you hear't again?
+lago.- Will you hear't again?

-No; for I hold him to be unworthy of his place that

-does those things.
-Well, God's above all; and there be souls must be saved, and there be souls must not be saved.
+Cassio.- No, for I hold him to be unworthy of his place that does those things.
+Well, God's above all, and there be souls must be saved, and there be souls must not be saved.

-It's true, good lieutenant.
+lago.- It's true, good lieutenant.

-For mine own part,--no offence to the general, nor any man of quality,--I hope to be saved.
+Cassio.- For mine own part- no offense to the general, nor any man of quality- I hope to be saved.

-And so do I too, lieutenant.
+lago.- And so do I too, lieutenant.

-Ay, but, by your leave, not before me; the lieutenant is to be saved before the ancient.
-Let's have no more of this; let's to our affairs.--Forgive us our sins!--Gentlemen, let's look to our business.
-Do not think, gentlemen.
-I am drunk: this is my ancient; this is my right hand, and this is my left: I am not drunk now; I can stand well enough, and speak well enough.
+Cassio.- Ay, but, by your leave, not before me; the lieutenant is to be saved before the ancient.
+Let's have no more of this; let's to our affairs.
+God forgive us our sins!
+Gentlemen, let's look to our business.
+Do not think, gentlemen, I am drunk: this is my ancient, this is my right hand, and this is my left.
+I am not drunk now; I can stand well enough, and I speak well enough.

-All

-Excellent well.
+All.- Excellent well.

-Why, very well then; you must not think then that I am drunk.
+Cassio.- Why, very well then; you must not think then that I am drunk.

-To the platform, masters; come, let's set the watch.
+Montano.- To the platform, masters; come, let's set the watch.

-You see this fellow that is gone before; He is a soldier fit to stand by Caesar And give direction: and do but see his vice; 'Tis to his virtue a just equinox, The one as long as the other: 'tis pity of him.
-I fear the trust Othello puts him in.
-On some odd time of his infirmity, Will shake this island.
+lago.- You see this fellow that is gone before; he is a soldier fit to stand by Caesar and give direction.
+And do but see his vice; 'Tis to his virtue a just equinox, the one as long as the other.
+'Tis pity of him.
+I fear the trust Othello puts him in on some odd time of his infirmity Will shake this island.

-But is he often thus?
+Montano.- But is he often thus?

-'Tis evermore the prologue to his sleep: He'll watch the horologe a double set, If drink rock not his cradle.
+lago.- 'Tis evermore the prologue to his sleep.
+He'll watch the horologe a double set, If drink rock not his cradle.

-It were well

-The general were put in mind of it.

-Perhaps he sees it not; or his good nature

-Prizes the virtue that appears in Cassio,

-And looks not on his evils: is not this true?
+Montano.- It were well The general were put in mind of it.
+Perhaps he sees it not, or his good nature Prizes the virtue that appears in Cassio and looks not on his evils.
+Is not this true?